Q: What is AWS Compute Optimizer?

 Q: How does AWS Compute Optimizer determine performance risk for recommended EC2 instance options?

 Performance risk indicates the likelihood of the instance type not meeting the resource needs for your workload.
-Compute Optimizer calculates an individual performance risk score for each resource dimension of the recommended instance, including CPU, memory, EBS throughput, EBS IOPS, disk throughput, network throughput, and network PPS.
+AWS Compute Optimizer calculates an individual performance risk score for each resource dimension of the recommended instance, including CPU, memory, EBS throughput, EBS IOPS, disk throughput, disk IOPS, network throughput, and network PPS.
 For each resource dimension, the performance risk score is computed as the proportion of time over the historical lookback period where capacity may be constrained in the given resource dimension.
 The performance risk of the recommended instance is calculated as the maximum performance risk score across the analyzed resource specifications.

 Q: How does AWS Compute Optimizer help me to understand recommended EC2 instance options?

 AWS Compute Optimizer projects the would-be CPU and memory utilization of your EC2 instance had you used the recommended option, so that you can understand how your workload would have performed on the recommended options.
-AWS Compute Optimizer also lists the configuration differences between the current instance and the recommended instance type, so you can understand the updates you may need to apply to migrate your workloads from the current instance to the recommended instance type.
+Compute Optimizer also lists the configuration differences between the current instance and the recommended instance type, so you can understand the updates you may need to apply to migrate your workloads from the current instance to the recommended instance type.

 Q: Does AWS Compute Optimizer consider EC2 instance pricing information when delivering recommendations?

 After AWS Compute Optimizer identifies a list of optimal AWS resources for your workload, it incorporates a variety of pricing dimensions, such as on-demand pricing, along with expected performance risk to rank the recommendations.
-AWS Compute Optimizer does not consider transient pricing factors, such as spot pricing.
+Compute Optimizer does not consider transient pricing factors, such as spot pricing.